HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Conversion - Coercion.md

-// To detect an object's class:
+// To detect an object's data type:

 Object.prototype.toString.call({some: 'thing'});    // [object Object]